 TARRYN MARTIN

-DIRECTORTarryn has over ten years of experience working as a botanist, nine of which are in the environmental sector.
-She has worked as a specialist and project manager on projects within South Africa, Mozambique, Lesotho, Zambia, Tanzania, Cameroon, Swaziland and Malawi.
-The majority of these projects required lender finance and consequently met both in-country and lender requirements.
+DIRECTORTarryn has over thirteen years of experience working as a botanist in the environmental sector.
+She has worked as a botanical specialist and project manager on projects within South Africa, Mozambique, Lesotho, Zambia, Tanzania, Cameroon and Malawi.